Kevinjil/Jellyfin.Xtream/README.md

 ## Configuration

 The plugin requires connection information for an [Xtream-compatible API](https://xtream-ui.org/api-xtreamui-xtreamcode/).
-The following credentials should be set correctly in the plugin configuration on the admin dashboard.
+The following credentials should be set correctly in the `Credentials` plugin configuration tab on the admin dashboard.

 | Property | Description                                                                               |
 | -------- | ----------------------------------------------------------------------------------------- |
 | Base URL | The URL of the API endpoint excluding the trailing slash, including protocol (http/https) |
 | Username | The username used to authenticate to the API                                              |
 | Password | The password used to authenticate to the API                                              |

+### Live TV

+1. Open the `Live TV` configuration tab.
+1. Select the categories, or individual channels within categories, you want to be available.
+1. Click `Save` on the bottom of the page.
+1. Open the `TV Overrides` configuration tab.
+1. Modify the channel numbers, names, and icons if desired.
+1. Click `Save` on the bottom of the page.

+### Video On-Demand

+1. Open the `Video On-Demand` configuration tab.
+1. Enable `Show this channel to users`.
+1. Select the categories, or individual videos within categories, you want to be available.
+1. Click `Save` on the bottom of the page.

+### Series

+1. Open the `Series` configuration tab.
+1. Enable `Show this channel to users`.
+1. Select the categories, or individual series within categories, you want to be available.
+1. Click `Save` on the bottom of the page.

+### TV Catchup
+1. Open the `Live TV` configuration tab.
+1. Enable `Show the catch-up channel to users`.
+1. Click `Save` on the bottom of the page.

 ## Known problems